-Many accolades of his legacy was told and remembered.
-Letters of Resoultion had been sent and cards laid stacked up, too many to read.
+Many accolades of this Pastor's legacy was told and remembered.
+The Letters of Resoultions read along with the stacks of cards of sympathy and condolences had been sent , were too many to read.

 Death has a way of reminding you that we all must go that way but much too much for a five year old to be laden with.

-I understood that children are listening and learning when you least expect them.
+I was aware that children are listening and learning when you least expect them.
 We had not sat my grandson down to specifically discuss the matter of faith.